forrtproject/forrtproject.github.io/content/reversals/reversals.md

 ## **Current Status**

-This is a dynamic project that is organized in four stages.
-Currently, we are in stage 2:
+This is a dynamic project that is organized in five stages.
+Currently, we are in stage 3:

 1. **~~Proof of Concept Phase (adaptation of original project into FORRT, inclusion of effects from social and cognitive psychology, using Gavin Leech’s collection as a basis) → ~150 entries finished in 2021.~~**

-1. **Team Science Expansion Phase Across Disciplines** (crowd-sourcing entries and refine existing entries), started at the end of 2021 and planned until the end of 2023.
+1. ~~**Team Science Expansion Phase Across Disciplines** (crowd-sourcing entries and refine existing entries), started at the end of 2021.
 Drafting of first ‘output’ piece.
-Currently including a total of 550+ effects spanning 22 disciplines.
+Currently including a total of 600+ effects spanning 22 disciplines.~~

+1. **Database'ification and merging**, converting the spreadsheet and all effects into a meta-analytic database and merging it with existing replication databases.
+Planned until beginning of 2024.

 1. **Review Phase** (open review to identify inconsistencies, missing data, and errors), planned for 2024.
 Publishing of first ‘output’ piece.

 1. Regular **Update Phases** (dynamically adding new effects), planned for 2025 and beyond.

 {{% alert example %}}

+ {{< hl >}}We were shortlisted for the **Einstein Foundations Award or Promoting Quality in Research 2023** in the category Early Career Award!
+Check out our project "Tracking and Mainstreaming Replications across the Social, Behavioral and Cognitive Sciences" [here](https://www.einsteinfoundation.de/en/award/events/meet-the-finalists/)!{{< /hl >}}

+ {{% /alert %}}

+{{% alert example %}}

- {{< hl >}}We have received the **Open Science Fund 2023** from the Dutch Research Foundation (NWO)!
+ {{< hl >}}We received the **Open Science Fund 2023** from the Dutch Research Foundation (NWO)!
 Check out our project "Tracking and Mainstreaming Replications across the Social, Behavioral and Cognitive Sciences" [here](https://www.nwo.nl/en/researchprogrammes/open-science-fund-2023-awarded-grants)!{{< /hl >}}

  {{% /alert %}}

  {{% alert example %}}

- {{< hl >}}We have received a **SIPS 2023 commendation** from the Society for the Improvement of Psychological Science!
+ {{< hl >}}We got a **SIPS 2023 commendation** from the Society for the Improvement of Psychological Science!
 Check out the [awards page](https://improvingpsych.org/mission/awards/) for the other commendations!{{< /hl >}}

  {{% /alert %}}